vsrinivas/fuchsia/docs/kernel_cmdline.md

 The output is in a form that is consumable by clients like Intel Processor Trace support.

+## magenta.autorun.boot=\<path>\

+This option requests that the executable at *path* be launched at boot, after devmgr starts up.

+## magenta.autorun.system=\<path>\

+This option requests that the executable at *path* be launched once the system partition is mounted and *init* is launched.
+If there is no system bootfs or system partition, it will never be launched.

 ## magenta.fatal\_small\_deadlines

 This option (disabled by default) causes the kernel to kill processes that